Karthick01234/srkimgedit/readme.md

-SRKImgEdit
+# SRKImgEdit.js

-SRKImgEdit is a lightweight, cross-platform image editing library powered by Rust + WebAssembly (WASM).
-It provides high-performance image manipulation for the Web, Android, and iOS, leveraging Rust's memory safety and speed with WebAssembly's cross-platform capabilities.
+A lightweight image editing library powered by **Rust + WebAssembly**, providing efficient and high-performance image processing for the **Web**.
+This library is cross-platform and will later include **Android support via JNI**.

 🚧 This project is under active development!
 We are looking for contributors to help build and improve this open-source library.
 Join us!

-Features 🚀
+# Features 🚀

-Basic Editing
+# Basic Editing

-✅ Crop
+- ✅ Crop

-✅ Resize & Scale
+- ✅ Resize & Scale

-✅ Rotate & Flip
+- ✅ Rotate & Flip

-✅ Brightness & Contrast Adjustment
+- ✅ Brightness & Contrast Adjustment

-✅ Custom Filters Allow Users to Manipulate Pixels Based on RGBA Values
+- ✅ Custom Filters Allow Users to Manipulate Pixels Based on RGBA Values

-✅ Undo and Redo System
+- ✅ Undo and Redo System

-Advanced Filters & Effects
+# Advanced Filters & Effects

-✨ AI-Powered Image Upscaling
+- ✨ AI-Powered Image Upscaling

-🖌️ AI-Based Background Removal
+- 🖌️ AI-Based Background Removal

-✨ Edge Detection & Cartoon Effects
+- ✨ Edge Detection & Cartoon Effects

-🎭 Face Detection and Beautification
+- 🎭 Face Detection and Beautification

-🖼️ Background Replacement
+- 🖼️ Background Replacement

-Performance & Platform Support
+# Performance & Platform Support

-⚡ Rust + WebAssembly for high performance on Web & Mobile
+- ⚡ Rust + WebAssembly for high performance on Web & Mobile

-🖥️ Web: Runs in Browsers using WebAssembly (WASM)
+- 🖥️ Web: Runs in Browsers using WebAssembly (WASM)

-📱 Android & iOS: Compiled to native code for mobile apps
+- 📱 Android & iOS: Compiled to native code for mobile apps

-🚀 GPU Acceleration using WebGL/OpenGL
+- 🚀 GPU Acceleration using WebGL/OpenGL

-# SRKImgEdit.js

-A lightweight image editing library powered by **Rust + WebAssembly**, providing efficient and high-performance image processing for the **Web**.
-This library is cross-platform and will later include **Android support via JNI**.

-🚀 **This is a submodule of the main project: [SRKImgEdit Main Repo](https://github.com/Karthick01234/srkimgedit)**

 ---